Raamaada/scraping-wikipedia/README.md

 # scraping-wikipedia

-Hello RakJat!
+Hello Coders!

-Ramada here, i created this repository to store my codes on how to scrape using Python with tools like Beautiful Soup, Pandas, and Selenium.
+Ramada here, i created this repository to store my codes on how to scrape using Python with tools like Pandas, Beautiful Soup, and Selenium.
-I,ve made this just for those.
-Cheers!
+Nice to see you!